Konsider/twine-modified/README.md

 - **Link passages by dragging:** drag a passage onto another passage to create a link.
 - **Unlink passages:** right-click a passage and use the unlink option.
 - **Passage context menu:** right-click a passage for **unlink**, **delete**, and **duplicate**.
+- **Passage hover summary:** hover over a passage on the map to see a small popup summary.
 - **Spell check:** enabled in the passage editor (red underlines depending on your Windows language settings).
 - **Word count:** shown inside each passage editor panel (and in the bottom bar).
 - **Confirmed endings:** the toggle is in the **bottom bar** of the passage editor, **next to the word count**.
 Confirmed/unconfirmed passages are shaded differently and counts show in the summary.